πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Assign NULL to it

-A pointer after free is a "dangling pointer."
-Setting it to NULL makes accidental reuse easy to detect.
+After free, the pointer becomes a "dangling pointer."
+Setting it to NULL makes any accidental reuse easy to detect.

 Share this article